 Length: 78 pages

-This bill was introduced on March 15, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 15, 2007, in a previous session of Congress, but it did not receive a vote.

 Mar 15, 2007